chapmanb/cloudbiolinux/README.md

   your running instance from the Instances section.
 * Connect to your machine via ssh or VNC (using the Amazon PEM keys)

+To use bioligical data provided on Amazon, you need to use CloudBioLinux tools and fabric:

+# Using CloudBioLinux tools and fabric

+## Installation

+1. On your (local) machine, install [Fabric][3]:

+        sudo apt-get install python-setuptools python-dev
+        sudo easy_install fabric pyyaml

+2. Retrieve the cloudbiolinux code base:

+        git clone git://github.com/chapmanb/cloudbiolinux.git
+        cd cloudbiolinux

 ## Biological data

 We manage a repository of useful public biological data on an